Cesarmerjan/python_clean_architecture/README.md

 #### Response
 Responsible for defining the response structure of the application
 #### Presenter
-Responsible for normalize the request (inputs) and deside the response(outputs)
+Responsible for parse the request and deside the response
 #### Controllers
-Responsible for processing the normalize request with the bussiness logic
+Responsible for directing the request to the business rule
 ### Exceptions
 Responsible for custom exceptions
 ### Utils